Day 195: Medellin, Colombia

 As soon as I saw Jesus (aka Chucho) and Ana’s profile I knew they would be perfect.
 They had glowing references from many people and some first time Couchsurfers.

 The first night Chucho took me out on a walking tour of the city including a cable car ride through to the top of the city for a great sunset.
-We went for dinner at an amazing pizza place, run by Italians, and I knew we’d be friends when he asked if I minded proscuitto on the pizza.
+Instead of going for traditional Colombian food, we went for dinner at an amazing pizza place, run by Italians, and I knew we’d be friends when he asked if I minded prosciutto on the pizza.

 We talked about Medellin, traveling and our lives over this porky deliciousness that I had been deprived of for the last six months.

 With my own room and a key to the apartment I was free to come and go but I often stayed close as they welcomed me in their home and kept feeding me.

 After cooking a traditional breakfast, Chucho made a feast for lunch of parmesan salad cups and salmon with bacon flavoured bechamel sauce.